Shake It Up Tonight

 "Shake It Up Tonight" is a song by American singer Cheryl Lynn.
 Since the success of her debut single, "Got to Be Real", the acclaimed R&B-dance track peaked at No. 5 on both the R&B and Hot Dance Club Play charts, and it also scored number 70 on the Billboard pop charts.
-It failed to chart in the UK.

 "Shake It Up Tonight" appears on Lynn's LP In the Night, and was written by Mike and Brenda Sutton.
 The B-side is "Baby", written by Cheryl Lynn and Ray Parker Jr. The ready-made disco song was a moderate success.
 It became a defining song for Lynn.
 The 7" version of the song was recorded and produced by Ray Parker Jr. who has worked with her.
-Jamaican singer Luciano covered the song as a number-one reggae hit in 1993.
-The 12" version was mixed and produced by Ray Parker Jr.
+The 12" version was mixed and produced by Ray Parker Jr. The song was released as the album's first single on May 12, 1981 by Columbia Records.

 The song was especially popular in the Los Angeles market.
 During late August it peaked at number 5 on KUTE and number 11 on KRLA.